Weighing yourself is one of the worst ways to feel good about yourself or get a handle on stress eating.

 - I need reassurance/encouragement that it will be okay.

-Becoming more connected with what you’re feeling and experiencing helps you live a more authenticity and guide you in the direction you want your life to go.
+Becoming more connected with what you’re feeling and experiencing helps you live more authentically and guides you in the direction you want your life to go.

 3 Questions to ask yourself before getting on the scale.